WebAssembly/component-model/design/mvp/Explainer.md

 The remaining 5 type constructors use `valtype` to complete the description of a shared-nothing component interface:

+The `type` type-constructor describes an imported or exported type along with its bounds, which currently only has an `eq` option that says that the imported/exported type must be exactly equal to the given immediate type.
+There are two main use cases for this in the short-term:
+* Type exports allow a component or interface to associate a name with a structural type (e.g., `(export "nanos" (type (eq u64)))`) which bindings generators can use to generate type aliases (e.g., `typedef uint64_t nanos;`).
+* Type imports and exports allow a component to explicitly specify the type parameters used to monomorphize a generic interface being imported or exported.

+When [resource and handle types] are added to the explainer, `typebound` will be extended with a `sub` option (symmetric to the [type-imports] proposal) that allows importing and exporting *abstract* types.

 The `func` type constructor describes a component-level function definition that takes and returns component-level value types.
 In contrast to [`core:functype`] which, as a low-level compiler target for a stack machine,